JCWoodworker/NestJS_Mega_Backend/README.md

   * example:
     * "subappId" character varying NOT NULL,
     * "subscription_tier" character varying NOT NULL DEFAULT 'basic',
+  * We've decided on snake case for all database variables

 * Update README files for the following:
   * config